Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

         This value can be positive (requesting flow), negative (supplying flow), or 0.

-        The problem can be stated as finding a the flow with minimal total cost such that:
+        The problem can be stated as finding the flow with minimal total cost such that:

         - the demand at each vertex is met;